OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 |Download Visual Studio-kode|

 **Step 2** − Double-click on VSCodeSetup.exe to launch the setup process.
-This will only take a minute
+This should only take a minute

 |Opsætningsguide|